Eurosys-25/ScaleRDB/README.md

 # ScaleRDB
 ScaleRDB: A Scalable Relational Database for Manycore Systems.
-(Summited in EuroSys'25)
+(Submitted in EuroSys'25)

 ## Introduction